-Antibodies to a foreign antigen may cross-react with an unaltered antigen (eg, antibodies to streptococcal M protein may cross-react with human heart muscle).
+Antibodies to a foreign antigen may cross-react with an unaltered autoantigen (eg, antibodies to streptococcal M protein may cross-react with human heart muscle).

 Autoantigens may be altered chemically, physically, or biologically:

 Relatives of patients with autoimmune disorders often also have autoantibodies.
 The specificity of autoantibodies in patients and in their relatives is frequently, but not always, similar.
-The incidence of autoimmune disorders is higher in identical twins than in fraternal twins.
+If one twin has an autoimmune disorder, the other twin is more likely to have it if they are identical rather than fraternal twins.

 Most autoimmune disorders have a polygenic etiology, and allelic variants within the HLA-gene locus nearly always contribute.